-MS Access solutions require significantly less code, but more importantly, partially complete applications are always able to be run, tested and released to production.
+MS Access solutions require significantly less code, but more importantly, partially complete applications are always able to be run and tested.
 As a result a developer can create solutions more quickly than when using an advanced platform.
 In fact, advanced platform developers sometimes use MS Access for prototyping.